Frequently Asked Questions (last updated May 2013)

 20. What medical precautions should I take?

 Malaria is present in the Luangwa Valley so we recommend you take malaria prophylactics – please consult your doctor and at the same time check whether you need any additional vaccinations.
+If you are connecting through in South Africa from Zambia a valid Yellow Fever Vaccination is essential.

 Please ensure you have comprehensive travel insurance for your trip, including medical cover.
 Lion Camp though taking every care to ensure your health & safety will not be held responsible for any loss or delays, injury, illness, death, cancellation of flights, change of itinerary.